Metaculus Help: Spread the word

 Currently, in the third quarter of 2018, world GDP is estimated to be around $80.078 trillion in 2010 prices.
 World GDP is taken to mean the sum of gross value, at purchaser's prices in U.S. dollars added by all resident producers in the economy.
 It is calculated without making deductions for the depletion and degradation of natural resources.

 What will be World GDP at the end of 2028 in trillions at current prices in U.S. dollars?

 For the purpose of this question, we will refer to the data published by the World Bank given in 2010 U.S. dollars.
-The price deflator used is therefore fixed for the purposes of this question.
-If a new price deflator is applied, the relevant GDP figures will be scaled so that 2017's GDP remains $80.078 trillion.
+The same deflator used by the World Bank is to be applied for calculating 2028 GDP.
+If a different base year is adopted by the World Bank, the relevant GDP figures will simply be scaled so that 2017's GDP remains $80.078 trillion.

 Metaculus help: Predicting

 Predictions are the heart of Metaculus.
 Predicting is how you contribute to the wisdom of the crowd, and how you earn points and build up your personal Metaculus track record.